keshav-1303/Task-Manager/README.md

-## Simple Task Manager using React
+## Simple Task Manager using React (adding and deleting tasks only

 # React + Vite